-She works four days a week and her salary is £25,000 p/a (£31,250 pro rata).
+She works two days a week and her salary is £12,500 p/a (£31,250 pro rata).

-Gavin Wade is an artist-curator, Director of Eastside Projects, and Senior Research Fellow at Birmingham City University.
+Gavin is an artist-curator, Director of Eastside Projects, and Senior Research Fellow at Birmingham City University.
 His (co)curated exhibitions include ‘Sonia Boyce: In the Castle of My Skin’ (2020), ‘This is the Gallery and the Gallery is Many Things X’ (2018), and ‘Display Show’ (2015–16), Temple Bar Gallery/Eastside Projects/Stroom den Haag.

 Gavin makes/has made art on twitter, in public squares, shopping malls, naval frigates, cathedrals, Commons, Parks, The London Underground, Dudley Zoo, and the future Smithfield Market in the centre of Birmingham (2025).
 His books include ‘Upcycle This Book’ (2017) and ‘Has Man A Function In Universe’ (2008), both published by Book Works.
 He is a Company Director and one of Eastside Projects’ founders.

-He works full time and his salary is £41,528 p/a.
+He works full time and his salary is £41,531 p/a.

-She is currently writing her first novel.
-She joined the Advisory Board in 2020.
+She joined the Advisory Board in 2021.

 Paul McKeown is a Director at BDO Accountants where he is Head of Valuations in the Midlands and the North with 30 years of experience.
 He is a keen art collector and joined the Advisory Board after discovering Eastside Projects and the work of EOP members at a Contemporary Arts Society event in London.